Skip to content

 Conversations with the consortium: Hans Arnold

 To get to know each other and to get to know the people behind the projects, members of QoLEAD have started to interview each other.
 Following the first interview, during which Anne Kolmans (PhD in WP4) was interviewed, Anne interviewed Dirk Steijger (PhD in WP3).
 After a succesful second interview, Dirk in turn interviewed Hans Arnold, project manager of QoLEAD.
 Read more about Hans, his personal motivations and his vision on AI!
-Hans and the Power of AIHans is the founder of the Joint Artificial Intelligence Network (JAIN).
+Hans and the power of AIHans is the founder of the Joint Artificial Intelligence Network (JAIN).
 JAIN focuses on improving the quality of life for people with dementia…

 Embrace both technological and social changes to transform the future of elderly care